Stracotto, the original Jewish-Roman recipe

-Stracotto is a typical recipe of Jewish-Roman (or, if you prefer, Judeo-Roman) cuisine: it is a roast of meat cooked for many hours, as you might have guessed by its name, which in Italian means “overcooked”, in a rich tomato sauce.
-It is usually prepared on Shabbat, as it can sit for many hours unattended, and only gets better over time.
+Stracotto is a typical recipe of Jewish-Roman (or, if you prefer, Judeo-Roman) cuisine: it is substantially a classic pot roast, with beef cooked in tomato sauce for very many hours.
+If you know a bit of Italian, you have probably guessed that the cooking time is long, since stracotto in my language means “overcooked”.
+Stracotto is usually prepared on Shabbat, as it can sit for many hours unattended, and only gets better the longer it simmers.

 Stracotto